IEEE Cledo Brunetti Award

-The IEEE Cledo Brunetti Award is an award is presented for outstanding contributions to nanotechnology and miniaturization in the electronics arts.
-It may be presented to an individual or a team of up to three.
+The IEEE Cledo Brunetti Award is an award for outstanding contributions to nanotechnology and miniaturization in the electronics arts.
+It may be presented to an individual or a team up to three.
 The award was established in 1975 by the IEEE Board of Directors.

 Recipients of this award receive bronze medal, a certificate and honorarium.

 Basis for judging: In the evaluation process, the following criteria are considered: innovation, development, social value, uniqueness of concept, other technical accomplishments, and the quality of the nomination.